rwaldron/tc39-notes/es7/2016-07/jul-28.md

 ES is "easier" than C/C++
 - Performance demands slightly lower
-- Shared Mrmory sep. from non-shared
+- Shared Memory sep. from non-shared
 - Only flat shared memory, no pointers or objects

 ... see slide